 A key priority for governors is the safeguarding of students.
 As a school we are leading the way throughout the borough with our inclusion panels.
 This ensures that pupils are safeguarded and, where necessary, receive the support and alternative provision that they deserve.

-Through the full governing body, a panel of governors is appointed for the performance management of the Principal.
+Through the full governing body, a governors are appointed for the performance management of the Principal.
 The Principal’s appraisal targets are linked to the School Improvement Plan and are monitored on a regular basis.

-The management committee has responsibility for the quality of teaching and progress and achievement of students.
+The governing body has responsibility for the quality of teaching and progress and achievement of students.

 Regular reports have been received from senior leaders which detail progress of specific groups such as those eligible for the pupil premium, students with special educational needs and disabilities and those who are most able and talented.

 Data for different subjects and year groups are considered, questioned and challenged particularly around GCSE results and the progress of students’ learning, to ensure that appropriate action is taken to strengthen performance.